-A short trip through Northern Ireland from Belfast up to the Giant’s Causeway has many attractions along the way, many that were used as filming locations in Game of Thrones.
+A short trip through Northern Ireland from Belfast up to the Giant’s Causeway has many attractions along the way; many that were used as filming locations for the series Game of Thrones.

-Not being a fan, I was still just as thrilled as the next person to visit these beautiful landmarks.
+Not having watched it, I was still just as thrilled as the next person to visit these beautiful landmarks.
 I know the series’ music and filmography is pretty epic and this song could easily fit on the soundtrack.

 The Dark Hedges

 We passed through Ballymena and saw the Lissanoure Castle before reaching Ballymoney.
 Known as the King’s Road (Season 2), the Dark Hedges are a massive cluster of beech trees lining both sides of a lengthy segment of road amid the farmland of Ballymoney.